 Although it is technically possible to do this hike without a guide, I wouldn’t recommend it.

-There is some difficult terrain and not many signs so it’s best to go with a guide.
+There is some difficult terrain and not many signs so it’s best to go with a guide for your safety.
 Ask the reception desk at your hotel for packages or book a guide via Polynesian Island Tours.

-Your guide will also usually tell you all of the interesting myths and legends about the volcano which is super fun.
+He also told us tons of interesting myths and legends about the volcano which was super fun.

 The Route